 Russellville is a tiny village located in the state of Ohio.
 With a population of 539 people and just one neighborhood, Russellville is the 660th largest community in Ohio.

-When you are in Russellville, you'll notice that it is more blue-collar than most other communities in America.
-43.49% of Russellville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Russellville is a blue-collar town, with 43.49% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Russellville is a village of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Russellville who work in management occupations (16.34%), food service (8.86%), and office and administrative support (7.76%).

 The percentage of adults in Russellville with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.37% of adults in Russellville have a bachelor's degree or advanced degree.